 In the first edition (1992-1993) the tournament consisted of 8 teams after a qualification phase.
 The eight teams were playing in two groups followed by a final between the group winners.

-The first season was in total 36 participating in the qualification, since when the numbers has increased.
+The first season incluede in total 36 participating clubs in the qualification, since when the numbers have increased.

 In the third edition of the Champions League (1994-1995), the tournament expanded to 16 teams (excluding the qualification).
 The format consisted of a group phase with four groups followed by three knockout stages.

-In season 1997-1998 another expansion added more teams and 24 teams (excluding the qualification) participated.
+In season 1997-1998 another expansion added more teams to 24 (excluding the qualification).
 A group phase, including six groups was followed by a knockout phase in three stages.